liangcheng-yu/hyperlight/README.md

   - The use of surrogates is a temporary workaround on Windows until WHP allows us to create more than one partition per running process.
 - [src/tests](./src/tests) - Tests for the host
   - This directory contains two applications written in C, which are intended to be launched within partitions as "guests".
+- [src/hyperlight-host](./src/hyperlight_host) - This is the in-progress rewrite of the Hyperlight host into rust.
+See [the design document](https://hackmd.io/@arschles/hl-rust-port) for more information about this work, and see below for details on how to use this code.

 ## Quickstart